 Holding experience in dance performance, teaching, consultancy, wellness and yoga festivals, academia dance education, event curation and management, product branding, public relations and visual art exhibiting.
 Furthermore, my main area is dance research where I have dedicated the last six years investigating and publishing work in classical ballet, somatic and kinaesthetic studies alongside yoga.

-Education and Dance: Avantika is an International Baccalaureate Diploma in the year 2010.
-Avantika holds a Diploma in dance from Nanyang Academy of Fine Arts in Singapore.
-She attended ‘The American Dance Festival’ for six weeks at Duke University in North Carolina.
-Following that she successfully completed BA (Hons) in Dance and Professional Practice from the University of Bedforshire, United Kingdom.
-In 2016 Avantika completed MA in Dance Cultures from the University of Surrey in England.
+Education and Dance: I received my International Baccalaureate Diploma in the year 2010 and a 3 year Diploma in Dance from Nanyang Academy of Fine Arts in Singapore.
+I attended ‘The American Dance Festival’ for six weeks at Duke University in North Carolina.
+Following that I successfully completed BA (Hons) in Dance and Professional Practice from the University of Bedfordshire, United Kingdom.
+In 2016 I completed an MA in Dance Cultures from the University of Surrey in England.

 Some of my other qualifications include teacher training in yoga from Sivananda Yoga Vedanta Centre and learning Ashtanga Yoga from R. Sharath Jois (KPJAYI) in India.
 Ameriga Giannone influences my vinyasa flow practice and I studied Yin Yoga with Canadian teacher and author Bernie Clark.
 In 2017 Impulstanz Vienna International Dance Festival was precious where I completed my Teacher Training in Somatic Movement.
 2019 I concluded my intensive education in physiotherapy and also acquired an advance diploma in Health and Wellness from Chiva Som International Academy in Thailand.